FraL96/Italian_Inside_Milestone3/README.md

 The logo of Italian Inside is been created by me on [Canva]().
 The shortcut icon is been taken from [Favicon.io]().
 The pictures of the categories and the ones used for the regions have been found on [Pexels.com]().
 The pictures of the recipes, some are mine, of dishes that I made.
-Some have been supplied by my friend [Giacomo]().
+Some have been taken from Pexels.
+Some others have been supplied by my friend [Giacomo]().

 ## Code
 The graphic element of the map of Italy is been created by [Antonio Dal Cin]().